jmharvey1/ESP32S3_CW_Machine/README.md

 </p>
 Keying output is done via the UART's' RX pin Header, H3-2, (GPIO44).
 Note: SW1 needs to be set to route this signal to header H3.
 "Key Down" state is represented by a 'high' (3.3v) on the TX pin.
 This signal is not intended to key a transmitter directly.
 </p>
-To effect a hardwired audio interface, a pair of 10K voltage divider reisistors can be serries connected between gnd & the jack's 3.3V pins.
+To create a hardwired audio interface, a pair of 10K voltage divider reisistors can be serries connected between gnd & the jack's 3.3V pins.
 Connect the resistor's middle point to J3-3 (AD sensor) pin (GPIO6).
 Complete the interface with, a 0.1ufd DC blocking Capacitor connected to your external source (the RX's audio/speaker out) to GPIO6.
 Don't forget to connect the Auido source's ground to J3-2 (Gnd).